 I-Reporter Casanova Love, 26, was visiting his family in Louisiana and said he witnessed the event and sent a photograph of the truck to CNN.

 "If the police had not stepped in, I fear what might have happened," Love said.
 View photos of the nooses on the truck »

 The protesters arrived in Jena in an effort to raise awareness of the racial tensions that heightened in the area over recent months.
 Authorities there had been accused of injustice in the handling of racially charged cases, including the hanging of nooses in a tree after a group of black high school students sat in an area where traditionally only white students sat.

 Months later, a white student was allegedly beaten by six black classmates in 2006.
 The protests that followed were in criticism of local authorities who initially charged the six students dubbed the "Jena 6," with second-degree attempted murder and conspiracy.

 The charges were later reduced against those involved in the incident.

-"The defendant used a threatening and offensive tactic to intimidate peaceful civil rights marchers who were in Louisiana to rally against racial intolerance," said Grace Chung Becker, acting assistant attorney general.
+"The defendant used a noose to threaten peaceful civil rights marchers who were in Louisiana to rally against racial intolerance," said Acting Assistant Attorney General Grace Chung Becker.